aytekinkaplan/react/chapter003_components/03_components.md

 In the following diagram, the header, main, and footer are components.
 Within the main section, there's also a user card component and a text section component.
 Each color in the diagram represents a different component, and there are five components in total.

 ![Components](./images/components.webp)

+Each colored section represents a different React component, including the header, main section, user card, text section, and footer.
+Each component is labeled to help you visualize how they fit together.